-- A. Inform the faculty via the University Senate of the objectives of EA2P and the success in meeting those objectives. - B. Recommend changes to the program to the Director of Pre-Collegiate and Access Programs and the Associate Vice President for Academic Affairs. - C. Advise the Director of Admissions regarding criteria for admission of students to EA2P. - D. Advise the Director of Pre-Collegiate and Access Programs on faculty development programs. - E. Conduct ongoing assessment of the program's effectiveness.
+- A. Inform the faculty via the University Senate of the objectives of EA2P and the success in meeting those objectives. - B. Recommend changes to the program to the Director of Pre-Collegiate and Access Programs and the Provost. - C. Advise the Director of Admissions regarding criteria for admission of students to EA2P Bridge. - D. Advise the Director of Pre-Collegiate and Access Programs on faculty development programs. - E. Conduct ongoing assessment of the program's effectiveness.

-- A. Total Membership: 14 determined as follows: - 1.
-Voting (11 voting members): - a.
-Coordinators of the Writing Lab and the Math Emporium (2) - b.
-Four (4) teaching faculty members, one from each of the four schools of the university, each elected by the teaching faculty of their respective schools.
-Each faculty member serves a 3-year term. - c.
-One (1) at-large faculty member from any of the four schools of the university.
-The at-large member serves a 3-year term. - d.
-The Dean of the Macricostas School of Arts and Sciences (1) - e.
-One student currently or formerly in the EA2P, recommended by the Director of Pre- Collegiate and Access Programs (1) - f.
-The Registrar or representative (1) - g.
-Director of Financial Aid or representative (1) - 2.
-Non-voting (3 non-voting members): - a.
+- A. Total Membership: 17 determined as follows: - 1.
+Voting (15 voting members): - a.
+Math Clinic Director, Faculty Coordinators of the Writing Center, and First-Year writing, and Coordinator of the Math Emporium, or representatives.
+(4) - b.
+One (1) faculty member appointed by a department identified by the EA2P director, for a 1-year term. - c.
+Four 94) teaching faculty members, one from each of the four schools of the university, each elected by the teaching faculty of their respective schools.
+Each faculty member serves a 3-year term. - d.
+One (1) at-large faculty member from any of the four schools of the University faculty elected in the usual manner for at -large committee members.
+The at-large member serves a 3-year term. - e.
+Dean of the Macricostas School of Arts and Sciences or representative (1) - f.
+One student currently or formerly in the EA2P, recommended by the Director of Pre-Collegiate and Access Programs (1) - g.
+Registrar of representative (1) - h.
+Director of Financial Aid or Representative (1) - i.
+Director of Admissions or representative (1) - 2.
+Non-voting (2 non-voting members): - a.
 The Director of Pre-Collegiate and Access Programs or representative (1) - b.
-Associate Vice President for Academic Affairs or representative (1) - c.
-The Director of Admissions or representative (1)
+The Provost or representative (1)